Student Health Services at Moffitt Health Center

 Employees who cannot wear a face covering due to medical or other reasons should contact their supervisor in consultation with Human Resources for possible accommodation measures.

-Students will be required to wear face covering while on campus.
+Students will be required to wear face coverings while attending in-person academic classes and required in-person class activities.
 Students who cannot wear a face covering due to medical or other reasons should contact the Dean of Students Office for possible accommodation measures.

 For more information about face coverings, including instructions on how to appropriately wear and clean face coverings, please visit the CDC.